usnistgov/SDNist/README.md

       The above command is just an example usage signature of the package.
 Steps 3 through 5 show the actual commands to run the tool, where the parameter PATH_SYNTHETIC_DATASET is replaced with the path of the synthetic dataset file on the your machine, and the parameter TARGET_DATASET_NAME is replaced with one of the bundled dataset names (MA, TX, or NATIONAL).

       A synthetic dataset file can be anywhere on your machine.
 You only need the path of the file to pass it as an argument to the sdnist.report package.
 For illustration purposes, this guide assumes an example synthetic dataset file named syn_tx.csv is generated from the bundled dataset file named TX that is present in the sdnist-project directory.
-You can also use the bundled toy synthetic datasets for generating some toy evaluation reports using the sdnist.report package by following step 5 and 6 in the next section, Setup Data for SDNIST Report Tool.
+You can also use the bundled toy synthetic datasets for generating some toy evaluation reports using the sdnist.report package by following steps 5 and 6 in the next section, Setup Data for SDNIST Report Tool.

-      Sdnist.report packages come bundled with three target datasets: MA, TX, and NATIONAL.
-If these datasets are not available locally, the package will download them automatically when you run any one of the commands in steps 3-5 for the first time.
+     The sdnist.report packages come bundled with three target datasets: MA, TX, and NATIONAL.
+If these datasets are not available locally, the package will download them automatically when you run any one of the commands in steps 3 through 5 for the first time.
 In case of any trouble while downloading the datasets, please refer to the next section, Setup Data for SDNIST Report Tool.

-2. If you have closed the terminal or the powershell window that was used for the tool setup, open a new one , and after navigating the to sdnist-project directory, run the activate script as explained in step 9 of the Setup SDNIST Report Tool section.
+2. If you have closed the terminal or the powershell window that was used for the tool setup, open a new one, and after navigating the to sdnist-project directory, run the activate script as explained in step 9 of the Setup SDNIST Report Tool section.

 3. Use the following command to generate a data quality report for the example synthetic dataset (syn_tx.csv) that is generated using the bundled dataset TX:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_tx.csv TX
       ```
-      At the completion of the process initiated by the above command, an html report will open in the default web browser on your machine.
+      At the completion of the process initiated by the above command, an .html report will open in the default web browser on your machine.
 Likewise, .html report files will be available in the reports directory created automatically in the sdnist-project directory.

-4. Use the following command to generate a data quality report for the example synthetic dataset syn_ma.csv that is generated using the bundled dataset MA:
+4. Use the following command to generate a data quality report for the example synthetic dataset (syn_ma.csv) that is generated using the bundled dataset MA:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_ma.csv MA
       ```

-5. Use the following command to generate a data quality report for the example synthetic dataset syn_national.csv that is generated using the bundled dataset NATIONAL:
+5. Use the following command to generate a data quality report for the example synthetic dataset (syn_national.csv) that is generated using the bundled dataset NATIONAL:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_national.csv NATIONAL
       ```